- Shows & Events

 Click here for theatre policies and special services.

-Arizona Theatre Company and Chef Janos Wilder are thrilled to announce a new collaboration that pairs Arizona’s preeminent producer of world-class theatrical productions with one of Tucson’s most acclaimed and beloved chefs and restaurateurs.
-Janos at the Temple premiered in tandem with the opening of ATC’s 2018/2019 season and will offer a unique dining experience complementing each of Arizona Theatre Company’s productions at the Temple of Music and Art.
+Arizona Theatre Company and Chef Janos Wilder are thrilled to continue a collaboration that pairs Arizona’s preeminent producer of world-class theatrical productions with one of Tucson’s most acclaimed and beloved chefs and restaurateurs.
+Janos at the Temple premiered in tandem with the opening of ATC’s 2018/2019 season and offers a unique dining experience prior to each of Arizona Theatre Company’s productions at the Temple of Music and Art.

-Janos at the Temple will be open starting 90 minutes before every matinee and evening ATC performance creating lunch and dinner menus that tease culinary themes from the plot lines of each play.
-The menus will be tasty, quick and price conscious at $14.50 for lunch and $24.50 for dinner.
-The lunch and dinner will be complete meals offering a variety of salads, starches, main dishes and desserts.
+Janos at the Temple is open starting 90 minutes before every matinee and evening ATC performance, and creates lunch and dinner menus that play on Janos’ signature flavor profiles.
+The menus are tasty, quick and price conscious at $14.50 for lunch and $21.50 for dinner.
+Lunch and dinner are complete meals offering a variety of salads, starches, main dishes and desserts.

 The Temple of Music and Art does not have onsite parking.
 Street and metered parking is available nearby.
 Paid parking is also available in two lots near the Masonic Temple on Scott Avenue north of the Temple of Music and Art, as well as at the Convention Center.